RhodrigoLopesPicinini/RhodrigoLopesPicinini/README.md

 :desktop_computer: About my technical development...

-At now I'm just searching for something to stick with it.
+Now I'm just searching for something to stick with it.
 I'm curious about a lot of things regarding to software development!
 So what am I doing right now?

 - 🌱 I'm currently learning HTML5